-What Types of Pet Insurance for Dogs Are There?
+Four Types of Pet Insurance for Dogs

-If your dog is quite healthy and has a low chance of diseases, genetic defects and other non-accidental illnesses, this type of insurance can be beneficial, since it gives you a great deal of mental comfort, a safety net should something unexpected happen and has a barely noticeable price (at least, compared to other pet insurances).
+If your dog is quite healthy and has a low chance of diseases, genetic defects and other non-accidental illnesses, this type of insurance can be beneficial, since it gives you a great deal of mental comfort and a safety net, should something unexpected happen.
+Cost-wise, it has a barely noticeable price (at least compared to other plans).

 For starters, they have a time limit.
 Typically, this time limit is 12 months, which is why these insurances are often referred to as “12 month insurances.”
 After 12 months have passed since the diagnosis of the dog’s condition, the insurance will no longer cover the costs of said condition.